Eburonia/i-remember/README.md

 ### Content

 #### README file
-For the sake of consistency, the README file of the website creator's previous project ([Japanese Restaurant Shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya)) was used as a basis for the README file of this project.
+For consistency reasons, the README file of the website creator's previous project ([Japanese Restaurant Shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya)) was used as a basis for the README file of this project.

 #### Index Page
 All content on the 'Index' page was written by the website creator.

-#### Manual Page
+#### How to Use Page
-All content on the 'Manual' page was written by the website creator.
+All content on the 'How to Use' page was written by the website creator.

 ### Media